Project-Backstab/DNASBypass/data/DNAS/ReadMe.md

 - Pass phrase: This is been used to decrypt the Authentication data.
 - Authentication data: Encrypted file with Public 1024 bits RSA keys stored.
 - Modulo: RSA public key modulo(n).
 This value is the product of 2 unknown large prime factors.
+- Exponent: RSA public key exponent(e).
 - Breakpoint: Debug address that has the modulo stored

+Both Modulo and Exponent are used to decrypt the signature to a message with PKCS1.5.

 ## What do we want to accomplish?